ddwangr/APUDMM/README.md

 `--ntopics`: Specify the number of topics.
 The default value is 50.

-`--schema`: Specify the file of word similarity matrix.
+`-schema`: Specify the file of word similarity matrix.

-`--GPUthreshold`: Specify the threshold for semantic similarity of words.
+`-GPUthreshold`: Specify the threshold for semantic similarity of words.

-`--corpus`: Specify the file of the input corpus file.
+`-corpus`: Specify the file of the input corpus file.

-`--output`: Specify the path to the output directory.
+`-output`: Specify the path to the output directory.
 The default output dir is './results/dataname/dataname_ntopics/'.

-`--name`: Specify the name of the output file.
+`-name`: Specify the name of the output file.

-`--nBurnIn`: Specify the number of BurnIn.
+`-nBurnIn`: Specify the number of BurnIn.
 The default value is 500.

-`--niters`: Specify the number of iterations.
+`-niters`: Specify the number of iterations.
 The default value is 100.

 ## 4. Evaluation
 Topic Coherence: [PMI](https://github.com/jhlau/topic_interpretability).